muharremb/mebook/README.md

 ![Mebook SliceState](app/assets/images/MebookSliceState.png)

 ## Modal Components
 There are many modals in Facebook platform.
-In Mebook, modals are used for open sign up, create post and edit post functions.
+In Mebook, modals are used for sign up, create a post and edit a post functions.
 The modals implemented using Portals(to render children into a node that outside of the hierarchy of the parent component) and useContext hook(to access the main modal through all components).

-This approach enables to convert forms/divs into modal as wrapping target component with main modal component.
+This approach enables to convert forms/divs into modal by wrapping target component with main modal component.

 ```javascript
 export const EditPostModal = ({onClose, postId, userProfile}) => {